Process-generated fume and gas

 Official guidance

-These links point to the underlying official guidance.
-This page is a practical summary, not a replacement for those sources or for competent job-specific review.
+These links point to the underlying official material.
+This page is a practical summary, not a replacement for those sources, competent review, or legal advice.

 Useful HSE overview on identifying hazardous substances, process-generated exposure, exposure routes, and practical assessment points.